-The incidence of QT prolongation in CLD patients is greater than 45% compared to sexes with chronic liver disease (CLD) were included.
+The incidence of QT prolongation in CLD patients is greater than 45% compared to approximately 5% in the general population.
+Multiple researches have revealed that end-stage liver disease is related with a variety of changes in electrophysiological parameters; especially in our population, a higher incidence of QT interval prolongation is observed.
+Prolonged QT intervals in chronic liver disease patients are related with augmented mortality and morbidity.
+Objective: To determine the frequency of QT prolongation in patients with chronic liver disease.
+Methods: A cross-sectional and descriptive study.
+96 total patients aged 20-85 years of both sexes with chronic liver disease (CLD) were included.
 Patients with a history of coronary artery disease and the use of any anti-arrhythmic medication were excluded from the study.
-The 12- lead ECG was performed and interpreted by an electrophysiologist with over five years of experience.
+The 12lead ECG was performed and interpreted by an electrophysiologist with over five years of experience.
 The Bazett-based QT interval (QTc) was automatically obtained using a computerized electrocardiograph to avoid inter-observer variability.
 Results: 20 to 60 years was the patients age in this study, with 39.44 ± 9.91 years of mean age.
-The maximum patients, 86

-Objective: To determine the frequency of QT prolongation in patients with chronic liver disease.
+The maximum patients, 86 (89.58%), were 20-40 years of age.
+Among the 96 patients, 17 (17.71%) were female and 79 (82.17%) were male, with a M: F ratio of 1.3: 1.
+While the incidence of QT prolongation was found in 47 (48.96%) patients, 49 (51.04%) patients did not have QT prolongation.
+Conclusions: In this study it was found that the frequency of QT prolongation is guite high in patients with chronic liver disease.